shiftyrose/shifty/README.md

 `Idea By: Det`<br>

 #### Role Description
 The first player voted becomes the Bodyguard’s Target.
-This will not count as a vote.<br>
-Whenever the Bodyguard’s Target is attacked, the attacker is killed alongside the Bodyguard.<br>
+This will not count as a vote.
+Whenever the Bodyguard’s Target is attacked, the attacker is killed alongside the Bodyguard.
 The Bodyguard may skip freely before their target is locked in and vote freely after their target has been locked in.<br>

 ### Game Options
 |                 Name                   |                                     Description                                 |     Type     |   Default   |